 The time limit for lodging an appeal against the decisions of the contracting authority is ten days.
 The exact moment from which this term starts running depends on the type of decision that would be challenged by the appellant.
-For instance, it may start from the expiration of a lawfully established term, from the moment of publication of the decision or from the moment of receipt of notice of the issuance of the decision.
+For instance, it may start from the expiration of a lawfully established term, from the moment of publication of the decision or from the moment of receipt of notice of the issuance of the decision and a copy of the decision.